 Legal proceedings to increase the resource allowance may be brought, either by way of an Administrative Fair Hearing under the Medi-Cal program or by way of a Petition filed in the Superior Court.
 Good news: Our local courts have been generally accommodating in permitting very significant increases in the Medi-Cal Resource Allowance, where the facts warrant.

-But, See the CMS Informational Bulletin entitled “Sunset of Section 2404 of the Affordable Care Act, Relating to the Spousal Impoverishment Rules for Certain Home and Community-Based Services…”, issued 11/09/20108.
+(1) the CMS Informational Bulletin entitled “Sunset of Section 2404 of the Affordable Care Act, Relating to the Spousal Impoverishment Rules for Certain Home and Community-Based Services…”, issued 11/09/2018.

-Kaiser Family Foundation Summary of CMS Informational Bulletin referenced above.
+(2) Kaiser Family Foundation Summary of CMS Informational Bulletin referenced above; article in the on line Trusts and Estates Magazine: